moliver28/research-handbook/content/handbook/solutions-architects/sa-practices/day-in-the-life.md

 ---

-# Day In The Life of a Developer

 Every company is developing software.
 Whether it is external facing applications, or internal applications, or both.
 Every company wants to be more efficient at developing software, as it has a direct correlation with the company's success.
 GitLab is positioned to help every company create better applications by providing capabilities throughout the application delivery process including development, operations and security.
 In the past, there was not one solution to help companies develop software from idea to deployment.
 Companies relied on purchasing specific products for specific capabilities, and/or used manual methods such as email, spreadsheets, and documents to keep track of their development.

 The purpose of the Day In The Life of a Developer is to understand the company's current development process, look for opportunities for improvement, and relay those findings back to our stakeholders.
 These improvement opportunities can then be communicated back in the form of an executive brief where prescriptive guidance can be shared, providing an explanation of where, how, and at what level of effort may be required as we partner with the customer to make those improvements.